smtjquery/basicLevel/readme.md

 ## Easy install

-You dont have any dependencies to develop todo list, but I've prepared small gulp file which will help you serve and -on-demand-reload any files within this project on any prowser.
+You don't need any dependencies to develop this project, but I've prepared small gulp file which will help you serve and on-demand-reload any files within this project on any browser.

 If you want to use gulp there are few steps to achieve that:
  * install node.js from https://nodejs.org/